catalyst-cooperative/rmi-energy-communities/README.md

 ```

 **Sources**

-Thank you to Resources for the Future for generously sharing with us their own work and insight on
+A big thank you to Resources for the Future for generously sharing with us their own work and insight on
 identifing energy communities.